Kiya86/Alpha-1/README.md

 ## Key Features

-- **ESP32-S3FH4R2** microcontroller with built-in Wi-Fi and Bluetooth support
+- **ESP32-S3FH4R2** Microcontroller responsible for all logic
-- **SAM-M10Q GNSS module** for GPS-based rocket tracking and recovery support
+- **SAM-M10Q GNSS** GPS for recovery and altitude
-- **DL-RFM95-915M LoRa module** for long-range 915 MHz telemetry
+- **DL-RFM95-915M LoRa module** Long-range 915 MHz telemetry (15km+)
-- **BMP390 barometer** for altitude and pressure measurements
+- **BMP390** Altitude and pressure measurements
-- **H3LIS331DLTR high-g accelerometer** for launch and flight-event detection
+- **H3LIS331DLTR** Launch and flight-event events/detection
-- **AHT20 temperature and humidity sensor** for environmental monitoring
-- **W25Q64 external flash memory** for onboard data storage
+- **AHT20** Temperature logging (Not required to use)
+- **W25Q64** Onboard data logging
-- **USB-C connectivity** for programming, debugging, and power input
+- **USB-C** Used programming, debugging, and power input (Diodes to prevent voltage issues)
-- **XT30 battery input** for reliable rocket power connection
+- **XT30 battery input** Used for 2s-3s batter input
-- **LM61495 buck converter** for efficient main power regulation
+- **LM61495** Steps down battery voltage for ease of use
-- **AP2114 3.3V LDO** for clean low-voltage power
+- **AP2114 (3.3V)** Used for 3.3V rail
-- **Buzzer and status LEDs** for recovery, debugging, and system feedback
+- **Buzzer and LEDs** Recovery, debugging, and feedback
-- **SMA antenna connector** for external RF antenna support
-- **2.4 GHz ceramic antenna** for ESP32 wireless communication
-- **4-layer PCB design** focused on RF performance, power integrity, and compact avionics integration

 ## Purpose

-Alpha 1 is designed as a compact rocket avionics and telemetry board for **Taft Rocketry**, a student-led high-power rocketry team created at Taft High School.
+Alpha 1 is designed as a compact avionics and telementry board for **Taft Rocketry**, a student-led high-power rocketry team created at William Howard Taft Charter High School.

-Taft Rocketry designs, builds, and launches high-power rockets while developing custom electronics, telemetry systems, recovery systems, and flight computers.
-Alpha 1 is intended to support GPS tracking, wireless telemetry, sensor logging, and future flight computer development for the team’s rocket projects.
+Taft Rocketry designs, builds, and launches high power rockets while developing custom electronics, recovery systems, and flight computers.
+Alpha 1 is intended to add GPS tracking, telemetry, sensor logging, and future flight computer development for the team’s rocket projects (2 year support).

-The board combines GPS, LoRa, environmental sensors, high-g motion sensing, onboard memory, USB-C, and robust power regulation into one integrated avionics platform.

 ## PCB

-Designed in **EasyEDA** with attention to RF layout, power management, GPS performance, and sensor placement.
-The board is built around a compact avionics layout with separate sections for power regulation, processing, telemetry, GPS, and sensors.
+Designed in **EasyEDA** and **KiCad** with ideal sensor placement, RF layout, power matching and performance.
+The board is seperated into seperate sections for key systems, such as power, telementry, GPS, and sensors.

 The design uses a 4-layer PCB stackup to improve ground return paths, reduce noise, and support cleaner RF routing.